Short Poppies: Louise Cooper

 Louise Cooper is a local artist who "won" a commission to create the town's centerpiece by changing a rejection letter into an acceptance letter.
 She works as a carpark attendant (at a carpark she has created) and is a single mother of a nine-year-old boy, Zeke (played by Flynn Allen).
 At the end of the series, she is dating Rhod and works at Georgina's crystal shop while Georgina is on maternity leave.

 Rhod Gainer

 Rhod Gainer is a local lawyer who is the classic Kiwi bloke and loves cars, beer, the ladies and sexual innuendo.
-He has a sister, Linda (played by Rhys's actual sister, Linda Darby-Coring).
+He has a sister, Linda (played by Darby's actual sister, Linda Darby-Coring).

 Hayden Clarke

 Hayden Clarke is the producer of the show and a bit of a self-righteous narcissist.
-He and David work for NZTV.
+He and David work for TVNZ.